phreaknik/fullhack-blog/content/post/fist-post.md

 ## Building an Online Resume
 First thing is first, if I want to have a professional online presence, I figured I should start with my resume.
 Its been a long time since I last played around with web-design, so I would like to keep things plain and simple.
 Fortunately some great new tools have come around over the years that let me get up and running withought having to refresh my HTML/CSS knowledge!
 Tools like [Hugo](https://gohugo.io), [Jekyll](https://jekyllrb.com) and [Hexo](https://hexo.io) make it quick and easy to build a static website, and services like [GitHub Pages](https://pages.github.com/) and [Forge](https://getforge.com) allow you to quickly host your site for free.
 I chose to use Hugo and GitHub Pages to build and host my site, because I love the simplicity and power of Hugo (largely thanks to GoLang running under the hood) and as a developer I am already very familiar with using git & GitHub.

 First step to setting up my resume involved choosing a fitting site theme.
-Hugo has several themes to choose from [here](https://themes.gohugo.io/), but I ultimately landed on the [Orbit](https://themes.gohugo.io/hugo-orbit-theme/) for a resume/CV.
+Hugo has several themes to choose from [here](https://themes.gohugo.io/), but I ultimately landed on the [Orbit theme](https://themes.gohugo.io/hugo-orbit-theme/) for a resume/CV.
 I won't go into full detail about how to setup a Hugo site, because there is already a great tutorial [here](https://gohugo.io/getting-started/quick-start/).
 After getting a basic site setup with the theme I selected, I was immediately able to generate the website and preview it in my browser with the following command:
 ```
 hugo server --buildDrafts
 ```